aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/load-in-the-html-format-overview/_index.md

 ﻿---
-title: Load in the HTML Format Overview – Aspose.Words for .NET
+title: Load in the HTML Format Overview
+second_title: Aspose.Words for .NET
 articleTitle: Load in the HTML Format Overview
 linktitle: Load in the HTML Format Overview
 description: "Import HTML-based document using various load options in C#."